ibm-cloud-docs/vpc/api-change-log.md

 ### For version `2023-10-10` or later
 {: #version-2023-10-10}

 When [listing all VPN gateways](/apidocs/vpc/latest#list-vpn-gateways) and [retrieving a VPN gateway](/apidocs/vpc/latest#get-vpn-gateway) using a `version` query parameter of `2023-10-10` or later, the response will no longer include `status` and `members[].status` properties.
 These properties remain supported for API requests using a version query parameter of `2023-10-09` or earlier.
-To avoid regressions in client functionality, follow the guidance in [`2023-10-10` API migration (VPN)](/docs/vpc?topic=vpc-2023-10-10-migration-vpn) before specifying version `2023-10-10` or later in VPN gateway requests.
+To avoid regressions in client functionality, follow the guidance in [Updating to the `2023-10-10` version (VPN)](/docs/vpc?topic=vpc-2023-10-10-migration-vpn) before specifying version `2023-10-10` or later in VPN gateway requests.

 ## 3 October 2023
 {: #3-october-2023}